mrsata/Tips/README.md

 ## Notes

-Describe any challenges encountered while building the app.
 I encountered some problems when I start to add the navigation controller.
 When I launch the app, it appears to be either a white screen or black screen.
 I checked the console through debug tools and find error thread:1.3.
 I searched it through Google and solved the problem.

 ## License